zorua98741/PS3-Rich-Presence-for-Discord/README.md

 ## Using your own images
 If you would like to have complete control over what images are used per game, you must create your own Discord developer application over at https://discord.com/developers/applications. <br>
-Once created, copy the "APPLICATION ID" from the developer portal and replace the value of the variable "client_id" inside the python file **there is currently no way to use your own images with the compiled .exe file**. <br>
+Once created, copy the "APPLICATION ID" from the developer portal and replace the value of the variable "client_id" inside the python file. **there is currently no way to use your own images with the compiled .exe file**. <br>
 You will now be able to add your own art assets in the developer portal under "Rich Presence > Art Assets".
 Note that there are naming conventions you will have to follow, and thus you will name the image/art asset the output of "validate():" <br>
  ![example](https://imgur.com/QUZ6GTq.png) <br>
 Note how the game's name is different to "validate()", and that to add an image for CSGO, the art asset in the Discord developer application would be named "counter_strike_global_offensive_".